AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 ### Numbers

 You can store numbers in variables, either whole numbers like 30 (also called integers) or decimal numbers like 2.456 (also called floats or floating point numbers).
 You don't need to declare variable types in JavaScript, unlike some other programming languages.
-When you give a variable a number valuee, you don't include quotes:
+When you give a variable a number value, you don't include quotes:
 ```
 let myAge = 17;
 ```

 ### Strings

 Strings are pieces of text.
-When you give a variable aa string value, you need to wrap it in single or double quote marks; otherwise, JavaScript tries to interpret it asa another variable name.
+When you give a variable a string value, you need to wrap it in single or double quote marks; otherwise, JavaScript tries to interpret it asa another variable name.
 ```
 let dolphinGoodbye = 'So long and thanks for all the fish';
 ```

 ### Booleans

 Booleans are true/false values--they can have two values, `true` or `false`.
-These aare generally used to test a condition, after which code is run as appropriate.
+These are generally used to test a condition, after which code is run as appropriate.
 So, for example, a simple case would be:
 ```
 let iAmAlive = true;
 ```